Threat Intelligence logo

 What is a Threat and Risk Assessment?

 Threat and Risk Assessment provides a more thorough assessment of security risk than the standard assessments, such as studying threat statistics or conducting a facility walk-through.
-The analyst takes information and data from many methods and then combines these pieces, forming an extensive plan for sound security management, while also assessing a company’s compliance with industry practices and applicable laws.
+Using information and data from various methods, security professionals combine these pieces to create a comprehensive plan for effective security management while assessing a company’s compliance with industry practices and applicable laws.

 The main objective of Threat and Risk Assessment is to protect organizations against liabilities by identifying and understanding the various risks facing the client property and community.
 Threat and Risk Assessment identifies exposures by determining potential security weaknesses and taking the appropriate actions to reduce the impact of threatening events and manage the risks.